veertuinc/anka-docs/_partials/anka-virtualization-cli/command-line-reference/registry/_index.md

-  remove                   Remove a registry from the configuration list                     List templates in registry (see anka-push/pull commands) show                     Show a template's properties revert                   Delete a template or tag
+  remove                   Remove a registry from the configuration list                     List templates in registry (see anka-push/pull commands) show                     Show a template's properties push                     Push a VM to the registry pull                     Pull a VM template from the registry revert                   Delete a template or tag
 ```